-- 9.10.1 Deputies are answerable to the court. - 9.10.2 The OPG also helps the court to supervise deputies to carry out their duties.
-The court may require deputies to submit reports to the Public Guardian [section 24(10)(b) Mental Capacity Act]. - 9.10.3 The court may require the deputy to provide security, for example, a security bond, to the Public Guardian [section 24(10)(a) Mental Capacity Act].
+- 9.10.1 Deputies are answerable to the court. - 9.10.2 The OPG also helps the court to supervise Deputies to carry out their duties.
+The court may require Deputies to submit reports to the Public Guardian [section 24(10)(b) Mental Capacity Act].
+Reports must be submitted online via OPGO unless prior approval is given for hardcopy submissions. - 9.10.3 The court may require the Deputy to provide security, for example, a security bond, to the Public Guardian [section 24(10)(a) Mental Capacity Act].
 This may be a precautionary measure to protect the person lacking capacity in certain circumstances.